Back to Gate of Authority

 "And hereby we know that we have known him, if we keep his commandments."
 (1 St. John 2:3)

-Modernists constantly preach obedience - but only obedience to their program:
+Modernists constantly preach - but only to their program:

 • "submit to the Council,"